EnriqM/meka_pmb2_ros/common-sensors/README.md

 # common-sensors

+Made by @JenniferBuehler .
+Kinect sensor has been modified to be attached to Meka robot.

 A collection of commonly used sensors: urdf files and a few tools

 This package includes a variety of sensor models imported from different ROS packages available throughout the web.
 I picked the best / most suitable models and copied them to this package, so they are all available in one location.